IceHe/lib/cmd/g/grep.md

 - **`-R, --dereference-recursive`** Read all files under each directory, recursively.
     - **Follow all symbolic links**, unlike -r.

-## Regular Expression

-grep understands three different versions of regular expression syntax:

-- basic
-- extended
-- perl

-Implementsations

-- In **GNU grep, there is no difference** in available functionality **between basic & extended syntaxes**.
-- In other implementations, basic regular expressions are less powerful.
-    - Differences for basic regular expressions are summarized afterwards.
-    - Perl regular expressions give additional functionality, and are documented in pcresyntax(3) and pcrepattern(3), but may not be available on every system.

-Basic vs Extended Regular Expressions

-- In basic regular expressions the meta-characters `? + { | ( )` lose their special meaning; instead use the backslashed versions `\? \+ \{ \| \( \)`.
-- Traditional egrep did not support the `{` meta-character, and some egrep implementations support `\{` instead, so portable scripts should avoid `{` in grep -E patterns and should use `[{]` to match a literal `{`.
-- GNU grep -E attempts to support traditional usage by assuming that `{` is not special if it would be the start of an invalid interval specification.
-    - For example, the command grep `-E '{1'` searches for the two-character string `{1` instead of reporting a syntax error in the regular expression.
-    - POSIX allows this behavior as an extension, but portable scripts should avoid it.

 ## Usage

 Sample